eljuanchosf/samsung-cf-training/day5/001_create_a_bosh_release.md

 1. Add a rule to allow router-app traffic:

 a.
 Create a new security group and call it `greeter`, description `Greeter Security Group`, and select the BOSH VPC.

 b.
 Add an inbound rule to that security group that authorizes traffic on ports 8080 from the CIDR `0.0.0.0/0`

-c.
-Create an Elastic IP for the `router` job.
+2. Create an Elastic IP for the `router` job.

 ### Configure the blobstore